reactjs/react.dev/src/content/reference/react/useLayoutEffect.md

 ### Measuring layout before the browser repaints the screen {/*measuring-layout-before-the-browser-repaints-the-screen*/}

-Most components don't need to know their position and size on the screen to decide what to render.
+Most Components don't need to know their position and size on the screen to decide what to render.
 They only return some JSX.
 Then the browser calculates their *layout* (position and size) and repaints the screen.

 Sometimes, that's not enough.
 Imagine a tooltip that appears next to some element on hover.
 If there's enough space, the tooltip should appear above the element, but if it doesn't fit, it should appear below.
 In order to render the tooltip at the right final position, you need to know its height (i.e. whether it fits at the top).